 I check my dog’s gums for any change in color from their usual pink to reddish healthy hue to anything that slightly resembles pale.
 This routine is performed nightly in conjunction with bedtime teeth brushing.
+The reality of a dog with IMHA means life changes, but it can be managed.
 I fear those four letters more almost as much as I do the Big C. In this case, I am referring to IMHA, or Immune Mediated Hemolytic Anemia.
 Break that down and basically it means the body’s immune system destroys red blood cells.

 IMHA is a chronic disease, often fatal, and something that I’ve read time and again of which Cocker Spaniels are the poster breed.
 According to most websites and veterinary literature, breeds that are more prone to the disease, in addition to Cockers, are Poodles, Basenji, West Highland White Terriers, Old English Sheepdogs, and Irish Setters, but any dog can be affected.